Read Bridge

-Read Bridge (Chinese: 李德桥) is a beam-structured bridge located at Clarke Quay within the Singapore River Planning Area in Singapore.
+Read Bridge is a beam-structured bridge located at Clarke Quay within the Singapore River Planning Area in Singapore.
 The bridge crosses the Singapore River linking Clarke Quay to Swissôtel Merchant Court.
 The bridge was built in 1881, completed in 1889 and opened on 18 April 1889.
 The bridge is opened to pedestrians and bicycles, and has been modified several times.